 Now, if the governing authorities have no right to interfere with Person X’s signing this contract, then the libertarian must admit that something similar or identical to slavery must be allowed to exist in a free society because it was an agreement freely entered into by consenting adults.

-If, however, this strikes you as entirely incorrect and immoral, then it stands to reason that the mere free consent of adults does not properly capture the necessary and sufficient conditions of a binding contract, and the governing authorities have a duty to prevent such a contract from being counted as legitimate according to moral precepts neither adult would apparently accept to be true.
-Indeed, the government would be “forcing” morality onto non-adherents.
+If, however, this strikes you as entirely incorrect and immoral, then it stands to reason that the mere free consent of adults does not properly capture the necessary and sufficient conditions of a binding contract, and the governing authorities have a duty to prevent such a contract from being counted as legitimate according to moral precepts neither adult in this instance would apparently accept to be true.
+Indeed, the government would be “forcing” morality onto non-adherents and using coercion to prevent a voluntary transaction.

 If a libertarian is going to disagree with this argument, they must give a good reason for doing so.
-In my view, they would have to either accept the notion that slavery can exist in a free society, which reduces their position to absurdity; or they must begin to relinquish the notion that the “state” cannot interfere in “free exchanges” in order to enforce a moral order that some people may reject.
+In my view, they would have to either accept the notion that slavery can exist in a free society, which reduces their position to absurdity; or they must begin to relinquish the notion that the state cannot even in principle interfere in “free exchanges” in order to enforce a moral order that some people may reject.

-In my view, the reasonable conclusions that can be drawn from this analysis ultimately supports the argument I have been making for quite some time, that the question isn’t whether a moral order will be imposed upon non-adherents; the question is which moral order will be enforced and imposed.
+In my view, the reasonable conclusions that can be drawn from this analysis ultimately supports the position recognizing that isn’t whether or not a moral order will be imposed upon non-adherents; the question is which moral order will be enforced and imposed.
 A further question is which moral order is most in line with a true understanding of the human person and enables the individual person to flourish in society.
 The purely voluntary society offered by some adherents to libertarian political philosophy, in my view, fails to properly identify the nature of the human person and therefore fails to recognize the rule of law necessary for a flourishing society.

 – Lucas G. Westman